From Femtoseconds to Gigaseconds: The SolDeg Platform for the Performance Degradation Analysis of Silicon Heterojunction Solar Cells: Methods and Results

-Historically, adopting a melt-quench method to create a-Si, using the above mentioned standard interatomic potentials has been able to create structures which reasonably match various key characteristics of lab-grown a-Si.
-However, as to be expected from the above cautionary message, they have a few failings.
-The excess energy (energy compared to diamond-type Si) of the a-Si which is produced from these interatomic potentials is typically $>0.20 \textrm{eV/atom}$, falling outside of the lab-grown a-Si excess energy range of $0.09-0.16 \textrm{eV/atom}$.
-The defect densities, e.g. the density of dangling and floating bonds, also vary compared to typical low-grown a-Si.
-Additionally, these interatomic potentials are unable to reach DFT-level accuracy in measuring features such as the elastic constants and defect formation energies.
-Thus, the creation of accurate melt-quench a-Si requires significant DFT input.
-Even then, reaching experimental-level accuracy is still difficult, and this process can only yield structures on the edge of acceptability \cite{Reza}.
+For example, the excess energy (energy compared to diamond-type Si) of the a-Si resulting from melt-quench simulations performed with these interatomic potentials is typically $>0.20$ eV/atom, falling outside of the lab-grown a-Si excess energy range of $0.07-0.15$ eV/atom \cite{excessenergy1,excessenergy2,excessenergy3}.
+The defect densities, e.g. the density of dangling and floating bonds, also differ from typical lab-grown a-Si data.
+MD simulations with these interatomic potentials are also unable to reach DFT-level accuracy in determining elastic constants and defect formation energies.
+For all the above reasons, the MD-created a-Si systems need to be further optimized by Density Functional Theory (DFT)\cite{Reza}.
+However, the need to use DFT slows down the computational time substantially, and thus limits the accessible system sizes substantially.

 To improve the accuracy of our MD simulations in all aspects compared to using these standard interatomic potentials, we instead adopted a Machine-Learning driven general-purpose interatomic potential which has been created for Si \cite{PRX}.
-This Machine-Learning driven approach uses the framework of the Gaussian Approximation Potential (GAP) with a Smooth Overlap of Atomic Positions (SOAP) kernel, and has been specifically developed to yield DFT-level MD accuracy while being a factor of 10x more efficient \cite{GAP1, GAP2}.
+This machine-learning driven approach uses the framework of the Gaussian approximation potential (GAP) with a smooth overlap of atomic positions (SOAP) kernel, and has been specifically developed so that GAP-based MD simulations yield DFT-level accuracy, even though they are 10x more efficient, thus enabling the faster simulation of larger systems \cite{GAP1, GAP2}.
 Hereafter, we will refer to this potential simply as the Si GAP.
-It has been shown that the Si GAP is (significantly) better across the board than any other interatomic potential available \cite{PRX}.
-As discussed down below, in combination with a minimum level of DFT optimization, adopting this potential for our MD simulations yielded a-Si structures that accurately reflect high quality experiments.
+It has been shown that the Si GAP captures more than a dozen experimentally measured quantities significantly better than any of the other available interatomic potentials \cite{PRX}.
+We show below that adopting the Si GAP for our MD simulations yield superior a-Si structures after only a minimum level of DFT optimization.
 Now we proceed with the technical simulation details.